microsoftgraph/dataconnect-solutions/solutions/esa/PBItemplate/README.md

 ![](Images/ChangeSource.png)

 5. Select it and click on Change Source.
 Change the Storage account path in URL with right storage account that data is generated from synapse pipeline in the steps above.
-You can get the storage account that is used in Synapse template pipeline
+You can get the storage account that is used in Synapse template pipeline. **Make sure the URL says dfs, not blob.
+If it says blob, change it to dfs.**

 ![](Images/ADLStorageURLChange.png)